tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 5. **R group**, also called the **side chain**

 The $\alpha$ Carbon is bonded to all the amino group, carboxyl group, R chain, and one hydrogen.
-The R chain is what differentiates the different Amino acids
+The R chain is what differentiates the different Amino acids, as the rest of the molecule is exactly the same.

 ![[Pasted image 20220818132618.png]]